paulfioravanti/paulfioravanti.github.io/_posts/2020-11-22-jlpt-study-guide.md

 Here is what got me over the line.

-> The following contains to my personal opinions and experiences with the N1 exam specifically: nothing is meant to be prescriptive (since everyone learns differently), and the approaches may not be relevant for all levels of the JLPT.
+> The following contains my personal opinions and experiences with the N1 exam
+specifically: nothing is meant to be prescriptive (since everyone learns differently), and the approaches may not be relevant for all levels of the JLPT.
 My hope is that you will find at least something of reference as you formulate your own study plan.